 When I put together the Christmas cheeseboard with a variety of cheeses from France, I couldn’t resist the vendor’s suggestion of a 44-month Comté.
 More fragile and with a strong flavour, my French friends LOVED it!

-I was warned about this cheese from France, told it is not for the faint of heart.
-The orange rind of Epoisses is a colourful addition to any cheese platter BUT… its pungent aroma is a bit shocking!
+I was warned about Époisses, a popular French cheese from Burgundy, and told it is not for the faint of heart.
+The orange rind of Époisses is a colourful addition to any cheese platter BUT… its pungent aroma is a bit shocking!
 Smells, though, can be deceiving.
 Despite the very smelliness of Époisses, this soft but firm and creamy cow’s milk cheese has a mild flavour.
 Perhaps why I find it so delicious is the water and French Brandy wash it receives repeatedly while ripening.

 I was invited for dinner at my landlords’ apartment during Covid.
 It was a delightful evening and one of the highlights was the platter of cheese from France.
 The Munster was the superstar.
 Partly for its flavour.
 Partly for its story.
 Munster cheese originates from the monks of the Benedictine Abbey in the Munster Valley in the Alsace Region of France (not too shabby in origin).
 When my landlord sprinkled cumin seeds on top of the Munster and recounted how the Munster had been on his window ledge ripening until the perfect eating moment (right now) I was already a fan of the cheese before it hit my taste buds!